pzhaojohnson/rnacanvas.url-interface/README.md

 https://code.rnacanvas.app?sequence=AGAGUAGCAUUCUGCUUUAGACUGUUAACUUUAUGAACCACGCGUGUCACGUGGGGAGAGUUAACAGCGCCC&dot_bracket=(((((((....)))))))...(((((((((((.....(((((.......)))))..))))))))))).....&data=0.911,0.323,0.159,0.120,0.116,0.161,0.378,0.090,0.077,0.017,0.024,0.351,0.170,0.121,0.115,0.158,0.316,0.929,0.007,0.007,0.007,0.110,0.026,0.001,0.011,0.017,0.017,0.011,0.001,0.026,0.109,0.507,-0.000,-0.000,0.000,0.000,0.000,0.911,0.924,0.710,0.762,0.838,0.711,0.712,0.632,0.001,0.000,-0.000,0.632,0.832,0.713,0.717,0.742,0.896,0.881,0.500,0.495,0.109,0.027,0.001,0.011,0.017,0.017,0.011,0.001,0.026,0.110,0.001,0.005,0.005,-0.000,-0.000&color_gradient=RNAfold&color_gradient_direction=reverse
 ```

-Reversing the direction of the color gradient can be useful
+Reversing the direction of a color gradient can be useful
 when one's data are base-pair probability data
 rather than positional entropy data.

 ### Setting color gradient boundaries

-By default the minimum data value will correspond to the very beginning of the color gradient
+By default the minimum data value will be made to correspond to the very beginning of the color gradient
-and the maximum data value will correspond to the very end of the color gradient.
+and the maximum data value will be made to correspond to the very end of the color gradient.

 Explicitly setting the `data_min` and `data_max` URL parameters allows one to control where data values fall along the color gradient.